You want smart political talk without the meltdowns?

 All of this is within his authority.

-So we are finally going to have a president issuing executive orders that are not only constitutional and his constitutional duty to do, um, but that will allow him to fulfill the the great majority of his most important promises to the American public.
+So we are finally going to have a president issuing executive orders that are not only constitutional and his constitutional duty to do, but that will allow him to fulfill the great majority of his most important promises to the American public.

-Yeah, you know, and this law's been used.
+Yeah, and this law has been used.

-Remember the Iranian hostage crisis.
+Remember the Iranian hostage crisis?

 Jimmy Carter banned Iranians.